-Futures: at the day's settlement price.
+- Futures: futures are valued at the day's settlement price.

-The off-balance sheet valuation is calculated on the basis of the nominal value, the settlement price and, where applicable, the exchange rate.
+The off-balance sheet valuation is calculated based on the nominal value, the settlement price and, where applicable, the exchange rate.

-Options: at the day's closing price or, failing this, the last known price.
+- Options: options are valued at the day's closing price or, failing this, the last known price.

-The off-balance sheet valuation is calculated on the basis of its underlying equivalent according to the delta and the price of the underlying asset and, where applicable, the exchange rate.
+The off-balance sheet valuation is calculated based on its underlying equivalent according to the delta and the price of the underlying asset and, where applicable, the exchange rate.